noureddin/ysmu/README.md

     - `x/`: like `w/` but contains only experimental entries, including changes to “stable” entries.

+    - `notes/src`: resources, guidelines, and general notes that might be of interest to those interested in this project.

 - Processing:

     - `p/`: contains the processing script that converts the lightweight marked up files in `w/` into a single good-looking HTML file, and another one for `x/`, and generates `ysmu.tsv`.

-    - `Makefile`: calls the appropriate script in `p/` and does all the necessary processing.
+    - `Makefile`: calls the appropriate script in `p/` and does all the necessary processing on change.

 - Output: